CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 Either from the Linux store or via the Terminal, using repositories.

 #### What is package management in Linux, what are repositories?
-Repositories are used to store multiple programs' addresses in them for them to be more easily downloadable.
+Linux repositories are used to store multiple programs for them to be more easily downloadable.
 You can install linux programs from repositories with the 'apt-get' or 'apt install' commands.
 A file in a repository can either be open-source or closed-source.
 Open source programs are those that are made by the linux community.